 Quebec Promises to Fund $ 1.7 Billion Towards Elementary and High Schools

 Standing tall on its pre-election promises and good reviews, the Legault government announced a fund of $ 1.7 billion to be directed towards creating extra classroom space in Quebec’s elementary and secondary school system between 2019 and 2020.
-This investment will pay for new recliners in the teacher’s lounge.
+This investment will pay for new recliners and espresso machines in the teacher’s lounge.
 Also upgrades to the cookware in the student cafeterias.
 They will have sink improvements with all faucets being replaced as well.